RubenTapadas/digital-office-day/README.md

-Do you work at VTXRM?
+Do you work at VTXRM? <br>
-Are you in the Digital team?
+Are you in the Digital team? <br>
-Confused about what day is the next one you have to go to the company?
+Confused about what day is the next one you have to go to the company? <br>
 Here lies the answer